-At the same time, we as consumers need to brush up on these issues so that we are good customers and can communicate with courtesy and clarity.
-This makes everyone’s job easier!
+At the same time, we as consumers need to brush up on our email etiquette to be good customers and communicate with courtesy and clarity.
+Doing so makes everyone’s job easier!

 When doing business, impressions are everything regardless of which side you are on (business or consumer), on or off-line.
-Think about it… off-line you notice what people wear, how they present themselves, the quality or lack there of their business cards.
+Think about it… off-line, you notice how they speak, what they wear, how they present themselves, and the quality of their business cards.

 The very same applies online.
-As an example, if you email in one liners, do not spell check, do not use proper sentence structure or lack basic grammar, how do you think that reflects on you and your business?
-Not good, right?.
-On the other hand, what type of customer do you look like if you email as though you can’t put a well structured sentence together?
+For example, if you email in one-liners, do not spell check, do not use proper sentence structure, or lack basic grammar, how do you think that reflects on you and your business?
+How does that show what type of customer you may be if your email indicates that you can’t put a well-structured sentence together?

-E-mail Etiquette isn’t brain surgery.
-E-mail Etiquette is simply a set of basic skills that we all need to be aware of and practice to make sure your business thrives both off and online.
+The reality is that email etiquette isn’t brain surgery.
+Instead, email etiquette is a set of basic skills we all need to be aware of and practice to ensure your business thrives using technology appropriately.

 Why are folks so resistant to something that can do nothing but add a positive shine to their business?

-Why do onliners continue to contact businesses with email communications that look as though a grade schooler composed the inquiry?
+Why do onliners continue contacting businesses with email communications that look like a grade-schooler composed the inquiry?

-For customers, not reflecting a strong understanding of E-mail Etiquette and you seem as though you are not a? good customer — or one worth catering to.
 Don’t kid yourself.
-Businesses decide what emails to respond to — or not — every day.
+Businesses decide what emails to respond to and how — or not — every day.

-Work your email skills so you can become the epitome of professionalism in your business emails — and at the same time the customer you would hope to attract.
+Work on your email skills to become the epitome of professionalism in your business emails — and, simultaneously, the customer that businesses hope to attract.
 Do not underestimate the importance and power of email etiquette — on both sides of the screen.